energy-savings-scheme/openfisca_nsw_safeguard/README.md

-# Openfisca Extention: Peak Demand Reduction Scheme (PDRS)
+# Openfisca Extension: NSW Energy Security Safeguard

 This is an openfisca extension to openfisca_nsw_base package.
+It contains the coded rulesets for the **Energy Savings Scheme (ESS)** and the **Peak Demand Reduction Scheme**

 ## Initialising
 You'll need to rename the openfisca_nsw_extension_template directory to the name